bottesterheroku/secretindexingreadme/README.md

 #### 5. I wanna work with you.
 Can I?
 Well we aren't accepting any requests for joining our community but if we want we'll post on channel.

+#### 6. I wanna ask some more questions related to you.
+Where can I ask?
+You can ask in the [discussion](https://t.me/HentaiAsylum_Group) by tagging @HentaiAsylum_Helper

 ## Sponsors and donations
 Providing Free Service is hard!
 If you happen to like this project and want the site to keep going, please consider sponsoring me or providing a single donation!
 Thanks for all the love and support!
- You can contact and donate us (Sorry we do not let users directly give donation cause we need some feedback also) Contact - [Here](https://t.me/HentaiAsylumHelper)
+ You can contact and donate us (Sorry we do not let users directly give donation cause we need some feedback also) Contact - [Here](https://t.me/HentaiAsylum_Helper)

-## License
+## Thankings

 <div align="center">
   <img src="https://raw.githubusercontent.com/bottesterheroku/onedrive-imgs/main/footer.png" />